Updated 15 Aug 2018 -- eBird Taxonomy v2018

-- The sequence of hawks and eagles differs substantially in eBird vs. NACC. eBird follows the most current research used by SACC, but needed to apply it worldwide.
+- The sequence of hawks and eagles differs substantially between eBird vs. NACC. eBird follows the most current research used by SACC, but needed to apply it worldwide.
 For this reason, Bald Eagle is placed below Accipiters on the eBird list (but not on the NACC list).
 It is our hope that NACC soon will follow this newer research.
 It was partially adopted in 2015 when White-tailed Hawk was moved by NACC to the Genus Geronautes, in accord with eBird and SACC.

 - The sequence of swallows in eBird follows the SACC checklists, not the NACC checklist; the SACC checklist is based on newer information.
 For this reason, Northern Rough-winged Swallow is listed before martins.
 It is our hope that NACC will soon follow this newer research.